Enterprise Recon 2.14.0

 Example: 12345678-abcd-9012-efgh-ijkltenantid

-Select a supported Proxy Agent host with direct Internet access.
+Agent to act as proxy host Select a supported Proxy Agent host with direct Internet access.

 Recommended Least Privilege User Approach